 Use these maps to help get around in Berkeley and to help plan where you can park.
 The Parkopedia map even provides current costs for garages and parking lots.

 Learn more about the history and landmarks of the university and city of Berkeley.
 Discover great places to visit, tucked away in the hills behind the campus.

 Cal is known as one of the leading public universities in the world.
 With several Nobel Prize winners on faculty, professors and researchers at Cal continue to make discoveries that affect our daily lives.

 Take a drive up the hill behind the campus to see a few things as well as take in a fantastic panoramic view of the San Francisco Bay, Alcatraz, Angel Island, and the Golden Gate Bridge.

 U.C.
 Botanical Garden.
 “The Garden holds one of the largest and most diverse collections in the United States...[featuring] plants of documented wild origin from nearly every continent.”

 Lawrence Hall of Science.
-Take a visit to the Lawrence Hall of Science for interesting exhibits and a spectacular view across the bay of San Francisco and more.
+Take a visit to the Lawrence Hall of Science for interesting exhibits and a spectacular of the San Francisco Bay, Golden Gate Bridge, and more.
 Bring your cameras!